 Based on our analysis of the periods presented, we believe that inflation has not had a material effect on our operating results.
 However, recent growth in inflation may increase our operating costs.
+In response to high inflation rates, the Federal Reserve has begun raising interest rates and has indicated that it foresees further interest rate increases throughout the year and into next year.
+Higher interest rates imposed by the Federal Reserve to address inflation will increase our interest expense.
 We also expect our labor costs to continue to increase as the growing competition for labor has a greater impact on our business.
 We continue to monitor the impact of inflation in order to minimize its effects through pricing strategies, productivity improvements and cost reductions.
 However, we may not be able to raise our pricing sufficiently to offset our increased costs, for competitive reasons or because some of our customer agreements fix the prices we may charge for some period of time and/or limit permissible price increases.
 There can be no assurance that future inflation will not have an adverse impact on our operating results and financial condition.